putyourlightson/craft-blitz/README.md

 In the case above it would make sense to add `ajax/.*` as an excluded URI pattern in the plugin settings.

-### Cache Invalidation
+### Cache Utility

-When an element is created, updated or deleted, any cached template files that used that element are deleted.
-If the “Warm Cache Automatically” setting is enabled the a job is  queued to warm the cleared cache files.

 The Blitz utility at “Utilities → Blitz Cache” displays the number of cached URIs for each site.
 It also provides the following functionality:

 #### Clear Blitz Cache
-Clearing the cache will delete all cached files.
+Clearing the cache will delete all cached pages.

 #### Flush Blitz Cache
 Flushing the cache will clear the cache and remove all records from the database.

 #### Warm Blitz Cache
-Warming the cache will flush the cache and add a job to the queue to recache all of the files.
+Warming the cache will flush the cache and add a job to the queue to recache all of the pages.

 #### Refresh Expired Blitz Cache
 Refreshing the expired cache will refresh all cached URIs that contain elements that have expired since they were cached, specifically entries with future post and expiry dates.